Burnasse/KlapeWebsite/README.md

 ## Klape Website

-Photographer's website made with gatsby, TailwindCss and Framer Motion.
+Photographer's website made with gatsby, TailwindCss, Framer Motion and prismic CMS.

 All images in this website are copyrighted.